 - Combined Pediatrics and Medical Genetics - Resident applicants who are interested in a Physician-scientist pathway can participate in the PPSTP but would train under that program's timeline.
 Visit the Training Programs in Clinical Genetics website to learn more.

 - PPSTP fellows are assigned a faculty mentor aligned with their research and/or clinical aspirations in the HO1 year.
 The PPSTP faculty mentor may not necessarily be the research project mentor but will help with career guidance.
 Mentors from faculty outside the Department are welcome.

 - PPSTP fellow specific conferences on career development

-- Significant financial support is available for research endeavors based on each individual's needs and goals.
+- Financial support for research supplies/costs up to $15,000 based on each individual's needs and goals.